 * HolyChild: The Little Buddha, who according to [[Main/AllThereInTheManual the official website]] "possesses special powers that will allow it to eventually become an Ame-Force".

 * LimitedSpecialCollectorsUltimateEdition: Besides the standard [=DVD=], which had a documentary short and the option to view some acts from other angles, Sony brought out a "Superbit" version that dropped all the bonus featured to maximize its sound and picture quality.

 * NoFourthWall: Though there's little genuine AudienceParticipation; the clowns warm up the crowd by interacting with them, but it's pretty minimal. [[spoiler: The one they pick on the most is a plant, albeit a convincing one.]]

 * TheOneGuy: One male god, compared to three goddesses.

 * ProngsOfPoseidon: The trident dance.

-* RealLifeWritesThePlot: As discussed in the book ''20 Years Under the Sun'', this is a partial explanation for why this show isn't as character/theme-driven as most.
+* RealLifeWritesThePlot: According to the book ''20 Years Under the Sun'', this is a partial explanation for why this isn't as character/theme-driven as most Cirque shows.
 Franco Dragone's style involved workshops with performers that got them in touch with their creative sides and from which characters emerged.
-Caron and his creative team quickly realized that [[Main/ValuesDissonance the highly-disciplined Chinese performers brought over for this show weren't comfortable with this]], so they decided to focus on the quality of the acrobatic acts instead.
+Caron and his creative team quickly realized that [[Main/ValuesDissonance the highly-disciplined Chinese performers brought over for this show weren't comfortable with this]], so they focused on the quality of the acrobatic acts instead.